RetroB/WellRested/README.md

 A simple Minecraft plugin that gives players a saturation effect when they wake up from a bed.

+Also, kind reminder to ignore all of those useless commits, I'm still new to GitHub.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![CodeFactor](https://www.codefactor.io/repository/github/retrob/wellrested/badge)](https://www.codefactor.io/repository/github/retrob/wellrested)

 ## Features